department-of-veterans-affairs/va.gov-cms/READMES/testing.md

 ## Running Tests

-The main way to run tests is the `./bin/task --taskfile tests.yml` command.
+The main way to run tests is the `./bin/task --taskfile=tests.yml` command.

 Run `./bin/task --help` for more information.